Skip to content

 • Sample media assets — images and files available in the media browser for use across entries

-• Astro layouts and components — production-style templates demonstrating how content renders in the preview
+• Astro layouts and components — production-style templates demonstrating how content renders in the preview, with data-quant-field annotations for click-to-edit

 • Dynamic route patterns — preview URLs that reflect your site’s routing structure